jdBasic

 FAQ

-Yes — use the jdBasic online REPL to run code in your browser.
+Yes!
+Use the online REPL to run code instantly in your browser.

 Is jdBasic good for beginners?